-In order to develop a good content evaluation methodology, an inclusive approach is needed.
-Not only should it include all the relevant organizational goals and objective but should also take all relevant stakeholders on board during planning as well as the implementation phase.
+In order to develop a good content evaluation methodology, you need an inclusive aproach.
+It should include all the relevant organizational goals and objectives.
+In addition it should also take all relevant stakeholders on board during planning as well as the implementation phase.

 Tools for effectively tracking content’s performance

 Real-time market impact